-Known locally as “the bank,” this little building sat vacant for more 50 years until, in 2012, the Center for Living Education (CLE) partnered with the building’s owners, Charles and Marilyn Wooster, to rehabilitate the structure as a place for art, information and community.
+Known locally as “the bank,” this little building sat vacant for more 50 years until, in 2012, Matfield Green Works (MGW) partnered with the building’s owners, Charles and Marilyn Wooster, to rehabilitate the structure as a place for art, information and community.

 Haak and Zoutenbier, originally from the Netherlands, moved to Matfield Green from Abiquiu, NM in 2009.
 Before opening The Bank, they opened The Gallery at Pioneer Bluffs (no longer in operation) in the ranch house at Pioneer Bluffs outside of Matfield Green.
 Haak and Zoutenbier were also the first curators of The Symphony in the Flint Hills Gallery in Cottonwood Falls.
 Through their indefatigable support of individual artists and arts initiatives, Haak and Zountenbier left an enduring mark on Matfield Green.
 They now live in Portugal.

-The Bank Art Space hosts four exhibitions a year and is co-managed and co-curated by Derek and Katherine Hamm and Matt and Tia Regier.
+The Bank Art Space hosts four exhibitions a year and is co-managed by the Board of Matfield Green Works.